Tay-Nery/Tay-Nery/README.md

 ##### Hey world, I'm Tay!
 I'm a Computer Information Systems student.
 I recently (August 2021) entered the IT field and so far I'm loving it.
-##### I hope being able soon to use my personal skills in this new journey and to learn as much as I can.
+##### I hope being able soon to use my personal skills in this new journey and learn as much as I can.

 - :small_blue_diamond: Currently working as a Translator